 Sometimes these processes do not occur, leaving us with what is known as a free radical, or positive ion.
 As free radicals search for other electrons to even their numbers, they can cause damage to the body including inflammation, fatigue, and allergies.
 Molecules called antioxidants help to minimize this damage.

 The earth is an abundant source of negative ions, which neutralize the free radicals by providing electrons to form pairs.
 And there you have it!

 So whenever possible, step outside and feel the earth!
 In a pinch, you can also rub the curved side of a stainless steel spoon on your feet for grounding as well.
 The earth has a magnetic field, therefore make sure to use stainless steel, as it contains iron and is magnetic; silver spoons are not.
+In addition, our Haven Oil can be used to assist with grounding.
 It's time to get reconnected!

 ~ Shelby Fizer